From our Free Quilt Block Patterns Library

 REMEMBER, use this chart if you plan to embroider the stem.
 If you would prefer to piece your stem, click here for the substitutions.

 Don't forget to print the templates for the corner block—the Tippecanoe unit.
-Those links are in the table, too.
+Those links are in the table in Step 1, too.
 You'll cut Patches 6 and 7 right before you make the unit.

 Our Autumn Leaf is all about those pointy points.
-Choose fabrics with enough contrast so they don't get lost.
+Choose fabrics with good contrast so they don't get lost.

 In the chart below I use BAC for background fabric.